HammerMuseum/hammer-datastore/docs/getting-started.md

 Install Docker Engine for your operating system.

-Create a local .env file by combining the env example and then add Docker varibles to it.
-(If you are **not** using Docker, then skip the second command).
+Create a local .env file by copying the example.

 ```sh
 cp .env.example .env